 positive for COVID-19.
 When that occurs, users will receive through their phones a notification and guidance on what to do next.
 Designed to be anonymous, the app does not track location or collect personal information.
 Learn more: “Wolf Administration Launches COVID Alert PA App.”

 The CDC defines “close contact” as being within 6 feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour

 period, starting from 2 days before the onset of symptoms (or, for asymptomatic patients, 2 days prior to test specimen collection) until the time the patient is isolated.

 When a COVID-19 test is confirmed positive at the Health Service:

-Self-isolation rooms in Delaney Hall will be offered to students who test positive and to symptomatic students who have an initial negative test and are waiting for test results.
+Self-isolation rooms in Delaney Hall are available for students who test positive and to symptomatic students who have an initial negative test and are waiting for test results.
 Any students testing positive for COVID-19 may remain in Delaney Hall for

 the CDC-recommended self-isolation period of 10 days plus one with no fever and reduction of symptoms since the onset of symptoms.
 Students may also choose to self-isolate at home for the recommended self-isolation period.
 IUP employees will self-isolate

-Anyone determined to have had close contact with a positive COVID-19 case should quarantine according to CDC guidelines.
+Anyone determined to have had close contact with a positive COVID-19 case should self-quarantine according to CDC guidelines.